Your mini-session day is fully booked, and you’re ready to go— but it’s raining! Even worse, the forecast is showing rain on your backup day, too.

 Meet with local business owners to see if they’re willing to let you shoot mini-sessions in their locations.
 Asking over the phone is an option too, but a smiling, friendly face is more persuasive.
 Don’t skip this step—always get permission first.

 If you don’t have any businesses you can use, try renting some space for a makeshift studio.
 Is there a local yoga or dance studio that’s closed on weekends?
-Does a friend or family member have a large house or garage that you can use?
-You can always tap into online options such as www.peerspace.com.
+Does a friend or a family member have a large house or garage that you can use?
+You can always tap into online options such as www.peerspace.com

 If these ideas don’t work out for you, you can always reschedule.
 Your clients (should) understand that even the most talented photographer can’t control the weather.